SwissTPH/timci/README.md

 ```
 ## Generate R Markdown reports for TIMCI (automated pipeline)
 ### Setup of the Windows task scheduler
+Save the code needed to generate R Markdown reports for TIMCI (manual) in a R script, e.g. `timci_daily_routine.R`

 Create a .bat file that calls `timci_daily_routine.R`
 ```bat
 cd dirname